 Depleted hydrocarbon reservoirs also look promising for hydrogen storage, but they represent limited capacity.
 In Hungary, onshore hydrocarbon traps were considered as these are expected to offer a more cost-effective option than storage in offshore fields.
 Predominantly gas fields were added to the database as hydrogen storage in depleted gas fields is expected to be more straightforward than in oil fields for a number of factors (e.g. geochemical reactions, multi-phase flow).
 Mainly, producing hydrocarbon fields were identified, as data for active fields is more easily accessible than data for depleted fields.
 There might be some more promising sites for hydrogen storage but there was not enough available data in the published literature to include these traps in the database.
 Based on the collected data, onshore hydrogen storage is an option in Hungary, as there is a storage potential.
 However, further investigation is required to advance the identified storage sites, and to identify additional traps.
-The location of the identified hydrocarbon traps is shown in Figure 45 Overview of identified potential traps in the Hystories database within Hungary.
+The location of the identified hydrocarbon traps is shown in Figure 45.